wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 ## The Lack of Acknowledgement

-I could not just be quite about it so I decided to address it when I withdrew from consideration.
+I could not just be quiet about it so I decided to address it when I withdrew from consideration.

 > There were also statements made yesterday about contributions and capabilities of women that I
 > disagree with.
 I expected a team and culture that would embrace positive contributions from a